Pinhead Gunpowder and Guy Fawkes

 I see no reason why Gunpowder Treason should ever be forgot.”

-In 1605 a group of conspirators including Guy Fawkes attempted to destroy the House of Parliament by filling the cellar with explosives.
-Known as the “Gunpowder Plot”, the conspirators wanted a Catholic King rather than the protestant King James I. The plan did not work and Guy Fawkes was captured, hung, drawn and quartered for his part in the plot, but his name lives on.
+In 1605 a group of conspirators, including Guy Fawkes, attempted to destroy the House of Parliament by filling the cellar with explosives.
+Known as the “Gunpowder Plot,” the conspirators wanted a Catholic King rather than the protestant King James I. The plan did not work, and Guy Fawkes was captured, hung, drawn, and quartered for his part in the plot.
+However, his name lives on.
 Guy Fawkes Night is a festival in Britain remembering the Gunpowder Plot and the King’s survival.

 The afternoon tea was excellent, consisting of 3 different sandwiches, scones with your choice of jam, followed by a cake of your choice.
-I managed to eat the sandwiches and scone but had to take my cake home, there was simply too much to finish.
+I managed to eat the sandwiches and scone but had to take my cake home.
+There was too much food to finish.
 This was all washed down with copious amounts of tea (we all chose different ones!) served in individual teapots.

 However, I am not talking correct etiquette here.
-In Yorkshire (a post bit about my hometown Harrogate) we don’t mess about with bite sized pieces!
-Our debate was ‘Do you put jam on first before cream or cream on first before jam’.
+In Yorkshire (a post bit about my hometown Harrogate), we don’t mess about with bite-sized pieces!
+Our debate was, ‘Do you put jam on first before cream or cream on first before jam?’

 Thanks to Laura for finding this gem of a tearoom and thanks to Peacocks for the delicious afternoon tea.

-This holiday was our second of the summer, we visited northern Michigan in the Spring and here is a link to my earlier post.
+This holiday was our second of the summer.
+We visited northern Michigan in the Spring, and here is a link to my earlier post.